-- Stop replication to the Primary host by initiating a Primary pause using the following command: - # vradmin -q diskgroup pauserep local rvgname - 2 Upgrade from VVR 6.0 or later to VVR 7.3.1 on the Secondary. - Do one of the following: - Upgrade the disk group now.
+- Stop replication to the Primary host by initiating a Primary pause using the following command: - # vradmin -g diskgroup pauserep local rvgname - 2 Upgrade from VVR 6.0 or later to VVR 7.4 on the Secondary. - Do one of the following: - Upgrade the disk group now.
 Enter the following: - # vxdq upqrade dqname